 Life is hard, and we don’t want to let it harden our children.

 But we also don’t want it to turn them into victims.
-We want them to be able to both overcome and to take ownership.
+We want them to be able to overcome, build resilience and to take ownership for their actions..

 Is this possible?

-We all know it is, but it requires us to accept one difficult truth.
+We all know it is, but it requires us to accept one difficult truth in order to help a teen deal with disappointment

-Where do we begin when it comes to helping teens cope with disappointment and heartbreak?
+Where do we begin when it comes to helping teens deal with disappointment and heartbreak?

 And in time, our faith in them will build their faith in themselves.

-We listen and provide advice, without telling them what to do or giving them step-by-step instructions, and soon they will have confidence in their own problem solving abilities.
+As parents, it’s our job to listen and provide advice without telling them what to do or giving them step-by-step instructions, and soon your big kids will have confidence in their own problem-solving abilities.

-Then there will be the times, like this one with my son, when all we can do is hold them while they cry.
+And sometimes, there will be the times, like this one with my son, when all we can do is hold them while they cry–and that might be enough.

-And although you may feel powerless in those moments, take heart in knowing that you are actually teaching them the most powerful lesson of all – how to show empathy, compassion and love.
+To help a teen deal with disappointment means understanding that you might feel powerless in those moments But take heart in knowing that you are actually teaching them the most powerful lesson of all – how to show empathy, compassion and love.